-- (A) The same for both methods: equal to my weight - (B) The same for both methods: equal to $2\times$ my weight - (C) Twice as much for 1st method (2imes vs 1imes my weight) - (D) Twice as much for 2nd method ($2 \times vs 1 \times my weight$)
+(A) The same for both methods: equal to my weight (B) The same for both methods: equal to 2× my weight (C) Twice as much for 1st method (2× vs 1× my weight) (D) Twice as much for 2nd method (2× vs 1× my weight)

-Instructor: Bill Ashmanskas (me)
+Instructor: Dr Bill Ashmanskas (me)

-ashmansk@hep.upenn.edu office: DRL 1W15 tel.
+Bill, Dr Bill, Prof Bill, etc - whichever is most comfortable for you ashmansk@hep.upenn.edu office: DRL 1W15 tel.
 215-746-8210 mobile: (write on board) Stop in any time my door is open, or email to set up a time.

-I teach physics & electronics here in the Physics Dept., and I design electronics for research projects in both the Radiology and the Physics departments.
+I teach physics & electronics here in the Physics Dept, and I design electronics for research projects in both the Physics and the Radiology departments.
 My design work usually involves writing computer code, but sometimes I use CAD software for Printed Circuit Board design